Antique Furniture Carving and Gilding Restoration, Renovation and Repair

-Two rather fine 17th-century pier glasses with fitted candle sconces, the gilding on these frames has become broken and distressed, there are many splits and sections of gilding that are missing.
+Here are two rather fine 17th-century pier glasses with fitted candle sconces.
+The gilding on these frames were worn overtime.
+There were many splits and sections of the gilding that were missing.

-- First to remove the mercury covered glasses then to repair the splits in the frame with animal glue very carefully as one must not loose the shape of the actual frame.
+- The restoration process involved removing the mercury covered glasses to repair the splits in the frame with animal glue.

-- The next process is to remove any old gold work and gesso, when this is done new gesso can be made and relaid.
+- The next stage was to remove any old gold work and gesso, when this is finished, new gesso can be made and relaid.

-- When the gesso is dried this needs to be carved back to the shape required.
+- When the gesso has dried it needs to be carved back into the shape as required.

-- When this is done, clay is made and laid on to the gesso, when this is dry the clay is carved back to show the frame as it should be, it is then gilded.
+- Next, clay is made and laid on to the gesso.
+This is then dried and the clay is carved back to show the frame as it should be.
+It is then gilded.

-Below you can see a picture of one of the frames in mid restoration, the main glass framework has been repaired and had its gesso and clay applied, the outer decorative area has been gilded.
+Here you can see a picture of one of the frames during mid-restoration.
+The glass framework has been repaired, the gesso and clay applied, and the outer decorative area has been gilded.

-Below you can see a picture of the finished pier glasses.
+You can see a picture here of both of the finished pier glasses.